 9 – In BJJ, you always need to have an option.

-10 – In training, as in life, all must always aim at quality, not quantity.
+10 – In training, as in life, you must always aim for quality, not quantity.